Things To Do

 Hike to the top of Spirit Mound

 One of only a few places left in the nation where you can stand in the exact same place as the Lewis and Clark expedition on August 25, 1804 with a historic hike.

 Half Day VisitExplore Bow Creek Recreation Area

 This is the largest property under the administration of the Missouri National Recreational River.
-Hike the trails across this bottomland and through mixed grass prairie and cottonwood forests.
+Hike the trails through mixed grass prairie and cottonwood forests.